danbev/learning-iot/stm32f0-discovery/README.md

 This bit enables the transmitter.
 It is set and cleared by software.
   0: Transmitter is disabled
   1: Transmitter is enabled

-Bit 2 RE: Receiver enable
-This bit enables the receiver.
-It is set and cleared by software.
-  0: Receiver is disabled
-  1: Receiver is enabled and begins searching for a start bit

 Bit 0 UE: USART enable
 When this bit is cleared, the USART prescalers and outputs are stopped